wix-incubator/fed-training-kit/Content/ES6.md

 - [ ] **Learn ES6 by Fixing Failing Tests** <a href="#"><img src="/assets/time-1h.png"></img></a> <a href="#"><img src="/assets/tag-handson.png"></img></a>
-  [This kata assembly](http://es6katas.org/) covers all of the topics, relatively advanced.
-Requires understanding of basic testing principles.
+  [This kata assembly](http://es6katas.org/) covers a vast amount of topics, and provides a structured training mechanism starting and the very basics, all the way to very advanced techniques.

 # Extras